 A few things to know about our kid adoption process:

 To start the process of applying for adoption, please complete our adoption application.
 We will follow up with more information about our adoption requirements.
 If our adoption requirements are met, we will do a home check and once a home is approved for adoption, families will be invited to the rescue to meet our adoptable kids.
-Holds can be placed on selected kids until they are old enough to go to their forever home.
+Approved homes will be able to place a deposit on pairs of kids to hold them until they are adoption age.